2022 French Open (Roland-Garros, May 22 – June 5) Betting Tips & Predictions

 Iga Swiatek – 10/11

-With Ash Barty’s sudden retirement from professional tennis and doubts about Naomi Osaka’s fitness, the women’s field suddenly turned its attention towards Iga Swiatek as the world’s undisputed best women tennis player.
+With Ash Barty’s sudden retirement from professional tennis and doubts about Naomi Osaka’s fitness, the women’s field suddenly turned its attention towards Iga Swiatek as the world’s undisputed best tennis player.
 Although that wouldn’t necessarily be the case had Barty not retired, it’s Iga Swiatek’s time to shine with the Australian out of the picture.

 And not only that, but Swiatek also has a French Open title from 2020, so she should be set to launch another trophy this time out.
-Moreover, Swiatek has been in a phenomenal form of late.
+Moreover, Swiatek has been in a distinctive form of late.

 Simona Halep – 10/1